Millennium Leadership Initiative

 What to Expect

-• We facilitate dialogues about our collective commitment to advancing social and economic mobility for students of all backgrounds.
+• We facilitate dialogues about our collective commitment to advancing social and economic mobility for each student

 Programming will be a blended format with 2 in-person and up to 7 virtual engagements.
 In-person programming will not be livestreamed or otherwise recorded.
 100% attendance and participation is expected.
 Virtual programming will take place on select Tuesdays between 3 and 5 p.m.
 ET (exact dates TBD).

-• Mentoring with current AASCU presidents and chancellors (September 2025 – March 2026)
+• Mentoring with current AASCU presidents and chancellors (September 2026–March 2027)

 • Participants apply to the MLI program and are admitted through a rigorous selection process administered by a selection committee composed of presidents and chancellors.
 Successful applicants will demonstrate the following: